petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/greenfield.md

 ### Use the REST API

 To use the REST API, deploy a VM as you normally would, but with the MSP configuration also applied.
-Here's an example that references a linked [advanced configuration](./advanced-configuration.md):
+Here's an example that references a linked [Advanced configuration for MSP](./advanced-configuration.md):

 ```http
 https://management.azure.com/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/Microsoft.Compute/virtualMachines/{virtualMachine-Name}?api-version=2024-03-01